Editor’s note: Updated July 2019.

 A creative eye

-Content strategists may not necessarily be the ones actually writing blogs, designing graphics or creating animated videos, but they still need to speak the language.
+Content marketers and strategists may not necessarily be the ones actually writing blogs, designing graphics or creating animated videos, but they still need to speak the language so they can collaborate with content creators.
 In an agency, your strategist must be able to listen to client feedback and succinctly share that information with creative teams and provide actionable next steps.
 There’s a big difference between what a client says and what they’re trying to say, and strategists must be able to parse through the two.

-Having an eye for writing, design and video is extremely important when providing consultation and assessing existing content.
+Having an eye for content creation – and writing, design and video, in particular – is extremely important when providing consultation and assessing existing content.
 It’s going to be an awfully tall task to give clients or internal stakeholders recommendations for improving blogs, landing pages and videos if you don’t know what good writing, design or video work looks like in the first place.

 Organization and multitasking

 Content strategists have a laundry list of items to keep track of: digital marketing, campaigns, content calendars, social media schedules and analytics audits, among many others.
-Only someone who’s extremely organized will be able to stay on top of every single detail and make sure that absolutely nothing slips through the cracks.
+Only someone who’s extremely organized will be able to stay on top of every single project and make sure that absolutely nothing – no matter how small the detail – slips through the cracks.

 Ask any content strategist: It always feels like there are a million different things happening all at once.
 It takes a world-class multitasker to successfully juggle all of the balls that seem to be perpetually hanging in the air.
-At any time you might need to create an ROI deck, run a content audit or even construct an entire digital marketing strategy from scratch.
+At any time you might need to create an ROI deck, run a content audit, draw up an editorial calendar or even construct an entire digital marketing strategy from scratch.
 That’s not for the faint for heart – or the scatterbrained, for that matter.

 From an agency standpoint, the ability to effectively communicate with clients and present a digital marketing vision is critical.
 In-house content strategists need to be able to sell their ideas to department heads and executive decision-makers to obtain leadership buy-in.

-You also need strong interpersonal skills to work with creatives, provide constructive feedback and get the most production out of your content marketing team.
+You also need strong interpersonal skills to collaborate with creatives, provide constructive feedback, guide content creation, fill out an editorial calendar and get the most production out of your content marketing team.

 Content management and business goals

 Content for content’s sake is recipe for digital marketing failure.
 Good strategists know that every piece of content from the smallest tweet to the largest animated video needs to have a specific purpose and support business goals.
+Even the most engaging content could be deemed a failure if it doesn’t meet that criteria.
 This is where content strategy “generals” earn their stars.

-Content strategists dream up digital marketing campaigns, yes, but they also ensure that every component helps meet a company’s overarching goals:
+Content strategists dream up digital marketing campaigns, yes, but they also ensure that every component helps meet a company’s overarching goals and business objectives:

 - Raising brand awareness.